ArkoSammy12/sign-logger/README.md

 ### Sign-edit logging

-Whenever a player successfully edits the text of any sign, this event will be logged to the console and stored for future querying.
-This information includes:
-- The player who edited the sign.
-- The date of the editing.
-- Whether the text edited was on the front or back side of the sign.
-- The coordinates and the world where the sign was edited.
-- The text before and after the edition was made.
+There are currently four types of sign edit events that get stored, all of which include information about the author, the position, the world, and the time at which this event happened.
+These are:
+- **Changed Text event**: Corresponds to when a player changes the text of a sign to another.
+Includes information about the old and new text of the sign, as well as the side of the sign where the text edition happened.
+- **Waxed Sign event**: Corresponds to when a player waxes a sign, preventing it from being edited further.
+- **Dyed Sign event**: Corresponds to when a player changes the color of the text of a sign by applying a dye.
+Includes information about the old and new color of the text, and the side of the sign where the color change happened.
+- **Glowed Sign event**: Corresponds to when a player applies or removes the glow effect from the text of a sign, by using a glow ink sac or an ink sac, respectively.
+Includes information about the side of the sign where this action was performed.

 You can also toggle the logging of sign-edits in the console via `/sign-logger settings do_console_logs true|false`.

 ### Database

 The sign-edit logs get stored in a simple database.
 You can configure the time in days that will be used to purge logs older than the time specified via `/sign-logger database purge`.
 You can specify the amount of days with `/sign-logger database purge_older_than_x_days <whole number value>`.
+The database will also be automatically purged upon server shutdown, using the `purge_logs_older_than_x_amount` value specified in the configuration file.

 ## Configuration  File